 Day 6: Saturday Desert Camp, Sossusvlei – Desert Camp – 120 km

-Sunrise in the dunes is the name of the game this morning and that means a pre-dawn start and a very early breakfast.
+Getting into the dune area as early as possible this morning is our aim and that means a pre-dawn start and a very early breakfast.
+As we are staying outside of the national park we will enter the dune area as soon as the gate opens at sunrise.
 The best time to photograph the dunes is around sunrise and sunset.
 This is when you can see towering sand dunes illuminated a glowing orange, apricot red on one side and swathed in shadow on the other.
 The depth of field is amazing at this time of day.

 From Sesriem we cover the 60 km into the dunes quickly and arrive at the 2×4 car park where all 2 wheel drive vehicles have to stop.
 From here we enter the ancient Tsauchab River-bed for the last 5km leg to Sossusvlei itself.
 The Tsauchab River is ephemeral, it only flows seasonally, when there is enough rain, and for the most part the riverbed is dry.
 Eons ago, during these rare floods the Tsauchab sometimes received enough water to flow all the way to the Atlantic Ocean.
 However, as the millennia passed and the dune fields began to form, (around five million years ago), wind -blown sand invaded the riverbeds.
 The rivers became more and more constricted by sand until eventually the occasional floods could not break through the sand barriers that had been erected by the wind.
 The valley we drove along this morning to get here is kept free of sand by the Tsauchab but Sossusvlei is now permanently waters end.